func4plus1/lmiad/README.md

   * Collaboration
   * Automation
   * Measurement

+ This means:
+   *
+   * Equal support for prototyping and production
+      * This is a very common problem we observe at large organizations - they focus their energy on either prototyping or producitonizing machine learning models at the expense of the other end of the specturm.
+They tend to believe they have reached a done state when they stand-up one functionality or the other, not realizing both prototyping and production activities live in full cohesion in a well-architected machine learning framework.

 An adaptive system is just that - flexible enough to change with the model/architecture demands of your fluxuating data; flexible enough to allow for teams to change directions when the winds change.